marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 There's also a feature for surfacing what happened "On This Day" in music history:

 {{< image src="https://www.plex.tv/wp-content/uploads/2021/08/on-this-day-crop-800x390.png" >}}
+  Visible is the cover art for the album She's the One by Tom Petty within a section called "On this Day".
+It states that the album mentioned come out on this day 25 years ago.
 {{< /image >}}

 It would have said that February 10th[^feb] is the 28th anniversary of [The College Dropout](https://en.wikipedia.org/wiki/The_College_Dropout) if not for a [pesky oversight](https://twitter.com/plexamp/status/1491497134851428352).
 Thankfully it should be addressed soon so we can appropriately celebrate ye's